ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 This will launch the TUI, and then it starts to scan all the content, which can take several minutes to complete for large folders.
-When the scan is complete, you can use the TUI to interactive find files and folders to delete.
+When the scan is complete, you can use the TUI to interactively find files and folders to delete.

 Now, because the scan takes a long time, we recommend a two step